Diabetic Eye Treatment in Ocala, FL

 It is not possible to guarantee the prevention of diabetic retinopathy.
 That said, it’s worth a try.
 There are steps that you can take to reduce your risk of developing this condition.
 Knowing that having diabetes puts you at risk of diabetic retinopathy, steps toward prevention should be implemented as soon as possible.
 These include taking the necessary steps to control your blood sugar.
 This may involve making changes to your diet, exercising regularly, taking insulin or other medications as directed, testing your blood sugar regularly, and seeing your eye doctor at least once a year for a thorough eye exam that observes your retina, macula, and optic nerve.

-Is Diabetic Retinopathy curable?
+Is Diabetic Retinopathy Curable?

 No. If you are diagnosed with diabetic retinopathy, your ophthalmologist will create an ongoing treatment plan to slow or halt the progression of the disease.
 It is imperative that you are consistent with your diabetes management as well as your ophthalmic treatment program in order to preserve your eyesight.